imapex-training/rest-api-swagger/README.md

 ]
 ```

+## Help
+If you are stuck, you can use `git checkout -b step11 step11` to reset the project in the right place.

 # Summary

 In Part 1, we created a basic REST API using the swagger-node project.
 We also packaged it as a container and learned about using a Makefile to make our lives easier when dealing with the Docker CLI.